Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Implementation

-We implement two methods to measure the parameter exchange time between the node and server.
-The first method automates a Wireshark~\cite{wireshark2024} instance that captures packets on the network interface that the \acrshort{fl} application uses.
-It includes a filtering process which ensures that only \acrshort{fl} traffic is collected.
-The duration of parameter transmission is extracted from this packet capture.

-The second method modifies the Flower framework source code to inject local timestamps on each node.
+We implement instrumentation tooling which allows us to capture the computation time, communication time, and physical layer values in a FL server round.
+We define computation time as the time to train, evaluate, and aggregate the model.
+We collect communication time and all computation time measurements through the Flower framework.
+Communication time is defined as the sum of both uplink and downlink model transmission latency.
+To measure the model transmission time we modify the Flower framework source code to inject local timestamps on each node.
 Within Flower, there are two methods the application uses for transmission: \texttt{send} and \texttt{receive}.
 Both utilize the gRPC~\cite{grpc2024} application layer protocol to transfer parameters---these functions wait for completion before exiting.
 Using this, we can extract the model weight uplink and downlink transmission times.

-The Wireshark method is the most accurate.
-However, it is only suitable for networks with light traffic, as the output file size quickly grows beyond a processable size ($\geq 2~\si{\giga\byte}$).
-Therefore, the Wireshark method was used to validate the accuracy of the timestamp injection method.

-We measure that the timestamp injection method gives $56.56~\si{\milli\second}$ higher values for transmission time values, compared to the Wireshark method, possibly due to processing overhead involved in the injection of the timestamps and function execution time.
-Hence, considering the ease of implementation and analysis, we use the timestamp injection method and subtract the additional delay to estimate actual model transmission times.
+We observe a $56.56~\si{\milli\second}$ overhead which is negligible given the second-scale measurements.

+Lastly, we extract physical layer data from the gNB, which is outputted as a database of Radio Network Temporary Identifiers (RNTI) to their respective physical layer measurements.
+Due to Radio Resource Control (RRC), re-establishment during the experiment and the temporary nature of RNTIs, the database includes numerous RNTI values per UE.
+Thus, correlating the physical layer measurements to the FL values is not trivial.
+In some experiments, including the ones for which we discuss physical layer metrics in this paper, we determined the identity of each device by tracking the order in which each began uplink transmission from the FL metrics and correlating with uplink throughput peaks from the PHY data across the 200 rounds of each experiment.